Codecademy/docs/content/general/concepts/software-stack/software-stack.md

 ---
-Title: 'Tech Stack'
+Title: 'Software Stack'
-Description: 'A tech stack refers to a set of software that work together to build digital products or solutions such as websites or mobile applications.'
+Description: 'A software stack refers to a set of software that work together to build digital products or solutions such as websites or mobile applications.'
 Subjects:
+  - 'Code Foundations'
   - 'Computer Science'
+  - 'Web Design'
-  - 'Code Foundations'
+  - 'Web Development'
 Tags:
-  - 'ASP.NET'
+  - 'Development'
   - 'Frameworks'
   - 'Rails'
 CatalogContent: